MeFaltaUnVerano21/moodlist-bot/README.md

 <hr><br>

 I look forward to updating this bot in the future, and keeping it running for people to enjoy.
 If you have any questions, head over to [moodlist.xyz](https://moodlist.xyz) and click the "Support" button in the nav bar!

+<strong>Please note that the token in bot/main.py is an OLD TOKEN.